-Online learning environments can be synchronous or asynchronous.
-Synchronous online collaboration tools remove the distance or location.
-Asynchronous collaboration minimizes both location and time as barriers to working and learning together.
-It has a huge impact in the ability to provide educational opportunities that wouldn’t be possible for some students.
-One expert from University of Western States (UWS) speaks about his experience.
+Online learning environments can be either synchronous or asynchronous.
+Synchronous online collaboration tools remove distance, whereas asynchronous collaboration minimizes both distance and time as barriers to working and learning together.
+Asynchronous learning can therefore provide students with substantial educational opportunities that otherwise wouldn’t be possible.
+An expert from University of Western States shares his experience with this learning modality.

-Jim Friscia, Director of Academic Support and Training at University of Western States, manages the academic technology tools used for teaching and learning.
-These tools include an LMS (Moodle), lecture capture (Panopto), polling (REEF Polling), electronic testing software (eMedley), and online meeting tools (Blackboard Collaborate), among others.
+Jim Friscia, director of Academic Support and Training at University of Western States (UWS), in Portland, Oregon, manages the technology tools used for teaching and learning.
+These tools include Blackboard Open LMS, lecture capture Panopto, REEF Polling, electronic testing software eMedley, and online meeting tools like Blackboard Collaborate, among others.

 These tools are used for online courses, classroom-based courses, and blended learning courses though all the programs offered at UWS.
 Friscia’s team provides instructional design services, technical support, and multimedia production services to the faculty.
 They also provide group, individual, and online training.

-As part of his role, Friscia helps the programs and instructors look at how to employ the most appropriate tools based on their program and course goals and objectives.
+As part of his role, Friscia helps program administrators and instructors to understand how to employ the most appropriate tools based on their program, course goals and objectives.
 Realizing that preferences for learning environments vary, his department creates training in a variety of formats to meet faculty needs.

-For the online programs, the emphasis is always on creating engagement; whether it’s student-content, student-instructor, or student-student.
+For the online programs, the emphasis is always on creating engagement – whether it’s student-content, student-instructor, or student-student.
 Providing courses with a variety of opportunities for meaningful connection is the main focus.
-The instructional designer for online programs works directly with the programs’ instructors to develop their courses using a variety of tools available in Moodle to present content, create engagement, and assess learning.
+As a result, the instructional designer for online programs works directly with the programs’ instructors to develop their courses using a variety of tools available in Blackboard Open LMS to present content, create engagement, and assess learning.

-At UWS, there are about 1000 students currently using Moodle and approximately half are fully online students.
-They offer over 40 courses each term among the three online programs.
-They have close to 80 courses each term in the campus programs using Moodle as an integral part of classroom courses.
-Over the next few of years, many of those will undergo redesign to be offered in a more hybrid or completely online format.
+At UWS, there are about 1,000 students currently using Blackboard Open LMS and approximately half of them are fully online students.
+There are over 40 courses offered each term among the three online programs, and close to 80 courses in the campus programs each term using Blackboard Open LMS as an integral part of classroom courses.
+Over the next few years, many of these courses will undergo a redesign in order to be offered in a hybrid or completely online format.

-In addition, they host a variety of training courses for both faculty and students, and have a second Moodlerooms-hosted site for chiropractic continuing education.
-That site provides access to over 100 courses – some developed in Moodle, others via third party CE providers that they connect to through their site.
+In addition, Friscia’s team hosts a variety of training courses for both faculty and students and have a second Blackboard Open LMS-hosted site for chiropractic continuing education.
+That site provides access to over 100 courses – some developed in Moodle and others via third party CE providers that they connect to through their site.

-UWS has used Moodle since 2010.
-It began as an optional tool to support classroom instruction and to offer a few pre-program science courses to prepare incoming doctor of chiropractic students.
-When the master’s program in human nutrition and functional medicine was first offered, that self-hosted Moodle platform was used.
-It became apparent that the needs of a full-fledged online program were beyond the school’s self-hosting and support capabilities, so they sought a third-party hosting solution and chose Moodlerooms.
-“I came onboard just before the transition and was very pleased to help implement the move,” he told us.
+UWS has been using Blackboard Open LMS since 2010.
+It began as an optional tool to support classroom instruction and to offer a few pre-program science courses to prepare incoming Doctor of Chiropractic students.
+When the master’s program in human nutrition and functional medicine was first offered, the self-hosted Blackboard Open LMS platform was used.
+When it became apparent that the needs of a full-fledged online program were beyond the school’s self-hosting and support capabilities, UWS sought a third-party hosting solution and chose Blackboard Open LMS.
+“I came onboard just before the transition and was very pleased to help implement the move,” said Friscia.

-“For us, having Moodlerooms host Moodle and provide technical services has been of paramount importance.
-It’s great for our team to have the Moodlerooms support team to work with.
+“For us, having Blackboard host Blackboard Open LMS and provide technical services has been of paramount importance.
+It’s great for our team to have the Blackboard Open LMS support team to work with.
 We can focus on working with the programs and instructors to best utilize the LMS for teaching and learning, rather than worrying about whether the system is running or needs to be updated.
-As I have looked at various LMS choices available today, Moodle still feels like it was designed by educators,” he stated.
+As I have looked at various LMS choices available today, Blackboard Open LMS still feels like it was designed by educators,” shared Friscia.

-Regarding online collaboration, whether synchronous or asynchronous, Friscia sees that from an educational standpoint it has the ability to foster and grow an engaged learning community without place or time boundaries, and this is vital.
-In addition, it brings advantages in the shared construction of knowledge, independent thinking, responsibility, and self-evaluation.
+Regarding online collaboration, whether synchronous or asynchronous, Friscia believes that from an educational standpoint, it has the ability to foster and grow an engaged learning community without place or time boundaries, and this is vital.
+In addition, it brings advantages to the shared construction of knowledge, independent thinking, responsibility, and self-evaluation.

-When we asked about the future of e-learning, he answered: “calling it ‘e-learning’ assumes that it’s somehow distinct from other forms of learning.
-We’ve created digital tools that provide us with an unprecedented degree of flexibility around access to learning opportunities and learning modalities, but I don’t think they fundamentally change how we learn.
+When we asked about the future of e-learning, Friscia said, “Calling it ‘e-learning’ assumes that it’s somehow distinct from other forms of learning.
+We’ve created digital tools that provide us with an unprecedented degree of flexibility around access, to learning opportunities and learning modalities, but I don’t think they fundamentally change how we learn.
 They are the tools of an evolving learning ecosystem.”